Search Shop

 Hester’s first Clemson team won the UCF Challenge in Orlando, Fla. in February of 2017, the first team win in school history.
 In April, the team finished fifth at the ACC Tournament.

-Three weeks later, Clemson finished a program best fifth-place at the NCAA Regional in Athens, Georgia.
+Three weeks later, Clemson finished a then program best fifth-place at the NCAA Regional in Athens, Georgia.
 That was an emotional accomplishment for Hester because she played her college golf on the very same University of Georgia Golf Course.

 The Tigers were seeded 10th entering that 2017 regional, but a second-round score of six-under-par 282, improved Clemson from 11th place to fourth in one day.
 A final round 298 led to the fifth-place finish and the first invitation to the National Tournament in Clemson history.